gasparka/thesis/docs/vhdl_extensions.rst

 Synthesis result (:numref:`mac_parallel_two_clocks`) is as expected, MAC's are still in parallel but now the registers are clocked by different clocks.
 Reset signal is common for the whole design.

-Mention Qsys and interconnects here?

 Conclusion
 ----------

-This work started from the Gaisler study, while he presented two process design methology, hes use of functions was limited to de combinatory logic only and overall was limited to single clock.
-He was also using many of the awkward VHDl features.

-This work extends the gaisler stuff by proposing OOP model into VHDL and introducing the way of defining registers using only registers, this allows the functions to work with registers aswell.
-In addtion, one clock domain restriction is lifted.
+This chapter developed, synthesizable, object-oriented model for VHDL.

-Major advantage of this model is that it does not use any specialized data-flow features of VHDL (except top level entity).
-New programmers can learn this way of programming much quicker as mostly they can make use of the stuff they already know.
+Major advantage is that none of the VHDL data-flow semantics are used (except top level entity).
+This makes development similar to regular software.
+New programmers can learn this way much faster as the previous knowledge transfers.
-Only some rules like that stuff must be assigned to 'next' must be known.

-Another benefit of OOP style model is that is significantly simplifies converting other OOP languages to VHDL and that was the major goal of this section.
-Next section shows how and experimental Python compiler is built on top of this.

-Every register of the model is kept in record, it is easy to create shadow registers for the whole module.
-Everything is concurrent, can debug and understand.

-Easier to understand for new programmers, this model contains only elements that should be already familiar for programmers dealing with normal languages.
+Moreover, this model is not restricted to one clock domain and allows simple way of describing registers.

+Major motivation for this model was to ease converting higher level languages into VHDL.
+This goal has been definitely reached, next section of this thesis develops Python bindings with relative ease.
+Conversion is drastically simplified as Python class maps to VHDL class, Python function maps to VHDL function and so on.

-As demonstrated, proposed model is synthesizable with Intel Quartus toolset.
-This model has also been used in bigger designs, like frequency-shift-keying receiver implemented on Altera Cyclone IV device.
-There has been no problems with hierarchy depth, that is objects can contain objects which itself may contain arrays of objects and so on.
+Synthesizability has been demonstrated using Intel Quartus toolset.
+Bigger designs, like frequency-shift-keying receiver, have been implemented on Intel Cyclone IV device.
+There has been no problems with hierarchy depth, objects may contain objects which itself may contain arrays of objects.